wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     PROTIP: The Terraform module defaults to <tt>http_tokens = optional</tt>, so the setting must be <strong>explicitly specified</strong> in your <tt>main.tf</tt> file.

     PROTIP: The "required" setting is also required for use by Nitro instances which process IPv6 addresses.
-So these AWS IAM and Organizational SCP (Service Control Policies) condition keys
+So set these AWS IAM and Organizational SCP (Service Control Policies) condition keys:

     <pre>"stringEquals": {"ec2:MetadataHttpEndpoint": "enabled"}
     "stringEquals": {"ec2:MetadataHttpTokens": "required"}